kriss3/Udemy_ReactPlaygroud/README.md

 Planning to spend sometime to work on custom views that contain a composition of components that can depend on some state before/and/or after calls to external/different API endpoints.
 - Types vs interfaces in React.js app.
 - useFormik, simple dropdown and Read/Editing mode form to submit data to the Backend (form with edit/read-only mode) + edit existing values
 - Only allow you for editing License Number when existing record had previously license number.
 Every other uses default read only view
+- SWR lib and useSwr hook need more attention.
+Especially when setting up keys which swr will use to retrieve values from its cache

 ## Available Scripts